nicholaswmin/slotMachine/README.md

 This was written 15 (maybe 13-ish?) years ago when I started dabbling in JavaScript, I think.

 This is by far the most badly written and ridiculous piece of shit I've ever written.
 It's also the most starred.
+There's also about 8 forks (wow, 8!) of it, most probably by people who didn't see the source code yet 😂.

 Unfortunately it seems I've fixed the code style out of shame about a decade ago.

-The original implementation was doing some funny weird shit with globals, trying to emulate an array-like list or something because I didn't know how to work with Arrays.
+The original implementation was doing some funny weird shit with globals, trying to emulate an array-like list or something, because I didn't really know know how to work with Arrays.

 Enjoy - this is my magnum opus.
+I cannot believe it's running.

 Demo: [nicholaswmin.github.io/slotMachine](https://nicholaswmin.github.io/slotMachine)